 Children’s Hospital of Michigan also demonstrates significant commitments to research and to improving the health and well-being of all children and their communities.
 As a teaching hospital, Children’s medical staff is engaged in cutting-edge research, developing exciting new treatments and inspiring the next generation of doctors.
 As an advocate for children and families, Children’s Hospital provides community education and outreach to many thousands of participants each year.
 These activities include specialty clinics, immunization fairs, baby-sitting classes, car seat safety checks, and other safety and prevention education.
 Children’s is the lead agency for the Metro Detroit Safe Kids Coalition, a grass roots organization dedicated to eliminating preventable injuries.
 Children’s Hospital is also home to Michigan’s only pediatric burn center, only newborn screening follow-up and treatment program, and operates the only Poison Control Center in the state.

-On December 30, 2010 the Detroit Medical Center, including the Children’s Hospital of Michigan, began a new chapter when they were acquired by Vanguard Health Systems, an investor-owned hospital company.
-This new relationship has brought significant new capital investment to improve Children’s facilities and services for children and families.
-The first investment, the new Children’s Hospital of Michigan Specialty Center–Detroit, slated for completion in June 2012, will house a variety of clinical services in an expanded, more convenient and accessible space.
+On December 30, 2010 the Detroit Medical Center, including the Children’s Hospital of Michigan, began a new chapter when they were acquired by Vanguard Health Systems, an investor-owned hospital company, and now Tenet Healthcare.

 The Children’s Hospital of Michigan Foundation